 20. Cuttlefish risotto

 Popular in the Dalmatian region of Croatia, Albania, Greece and Montenegro, cuttlefish risotto is a black risotto with cuttlefish and its black ink, which gives the dish its creamy texture, and of course, its colour.
-The dish is then topped with parsley and parmesan cheese (which some of you will know is a big no-no in Italy!).
+This Balkan dish is then topped with parsley and parmesan cheese (which some of you will know is a big no-no in Italy!).

 21. Grilled vegetables